Jawaharlal Nehru: Vision and governing policies

 According to Bhikhu Parekh, Nehru can be regarded as the founder of the modern Indian state.
 Parekh attributes this to the national philosophy Nehru formulated for India.
 For him, modernisation was the national philosophy, with seven goals: national unity, parliamentary democracy, industrialisation, socialism, development of the scientific temper, and non-alignment.
-In Parekh's opinion, the philosophy and the policies that resulted from this benefited a large section of society such as public sector workers, industrial houses, middle and upper peasantry.
+In Parekh's opinion, the philosophy and the policies that resulted from this benefited a large section of society such as public sector workers, industrial houses, and middle and upper peasantry.
 However, it failed to benefit the urban and rural poor, the unemployed and the Hindu fundamentalists.

-After the exit of Subhash Chandra Bose from mainstream Indian politics (because of his support of violence in driving the British out of India), the power struggle between the socialists and conservatives in the Congress party balanced out.
-However, the death of Vallabhbhai Patel in 1950 left Nehru as the sole remaining iconic national leader, and soon the situation became such that Nehru could implement many of his basic policies without hindrance Nehru's daughter, Indira Gandhi, was able to fulfil her father's dream by the 42nd amendment (1976) of the Indian constitution by which India officially became "socialist" and "secular", during the state of emergency she imposed.
+Nehru is credited with having prevented civil wars in India.
+Nehru convincingly succeeded in secularism and religious harmony, increasing the representation of minorities in government.